 - Community interaction with Greater Vancouver’s numerous Asian communities through regular public events

 - Policy engagement with communities in Canada, the United States, and the Asia Pacific region

-The Institute continues to develop partnerships with the social sciences (e.g., economics, political science, sociology, anthropology, geography and gender studies), applied sciences, medicine, education, forestry and other academic units across campus, including the Sauder School of Business, the Peter A. Allard School of Law, the School of Community and Regional Planning—all of which have important roles to play in addressing contemporary policy issues.
+The Institute continues to develop partnerships with the social sciences (e.g., economics, political science, sociology, anthropology, geography and gender studies), Applied Science, Medicine, Education, Forestry and other academic units across campus, including the Sauder School of Business, the Peter A. Allard School of Law, and the School of Community and Regional Planning—all of which have important roles to play in addressing contemporary policy issues.